Can yogurt and fiber help prevent lung cancer?

-Lung cancer is the second most commonly diagnosed cancer in both men and women in the United States, excluding skin cancer.
+Lung cancer is the deadliest type of cancer for both men and women in the United States, with more than 120,000 people expected to die from it this year.
 However, lung cancer may appear differently in men and women.

 About 1 in 17 women will develop lung cancer in their lifetime.
-Women who have never smoked — which is defined as having had fewer than 100 cigarettes in their lifetime — are more likely to get lung cancer than men who never smoked.
-The most common type of lung cancer found in women in this category is lung adenocarcinoma, which tends to grow on the lungs’ edges.
+Women who have never smoked — which is defined as having had fewer than 100 cigarettes in their lifetime — are twice as likely to get lung cancer as men who never smoked.
+The most common type of lung cancer found in women who have never smoked is lung adenocarcinoma.

 Lung cancer and female nonsmokers

 While smoking is the number one risk factor for developing lung cancer, 20% of lung cancer diagnoses occur in nonsmokers.
-Nonsmokers who develop lung cancer are nearly twice as likely to be women than men.
-Additionally, research is showing that women may have more lung cancer risk factors when compared to men with similar smoking histories.
+Additionally, among people with smoking histories, women have a greater chance of getting lung cancer than men.

-What's more, a greater number of younger women — from age 30 to 49 — are getting diagnosed with lung cancer at higher rates than men.
+What's more, younger women aged 30 to 49 are getting diagnosed with lung cancer at higher rates than men.
 Although researchers do not know the exact reason, some suspect genetics or hormones may play a role.

 Symptoms of lung cancer